Specialised Training on the Regulation of Gas Markets

 Learning ObjectivesThe aim of the training is:

-- To analyse the evolution of the world gas market and its practical implications
+- To analyse the evolution of the regional gas markets and the emerging global LNG market

 - To describe concrete models of gas market regulation